-Just imagine speaking on a stage for 10-15 minutes and walking away with 10k sales made just from you sharing value on stage and making one call to action.
+Just imagine speaking on a stage for 10-15 minutes and walking away with new clients, leads and sales from you sharing value on stage and making one call to action.
 Wouldn’t that make you want to set aside some time and take your public speaking more seriously?

 So why is NOW the best time to start focusing on your speaking career?

 Well, the best time was yesterday, but let’s start today. 🙂